Chapter 22 – Mother and child

 “But he didn’t try to do anything to me.

-“Eventually,” Callie continued, ” I got used to him — even sometimes showing up out of nowhere.
-He gives good advice about our money problems.
+“Eventually,” Callie continued, ” I got used to it — even him showing up out of nowhere where I was.
+He gives me good advice about our money problems.
 He likes hearing about everything.”

-“Yes,” she said, annoyed.
-“That first time, I ducked into a doorway to count my cash afterwards.
+Then she turned to Kochanski.
+“That first time I went to his studio, I ducked into a doorway to count my cash afterwards.

-“That was also about the time you hired me,” Alex said to Kochanski.
+“That was about the time, Michael, that you hired me,” Alex said.

 Callie sighed.
 “Yes.
-Alex was not able to find more artistic work and refused to do anything else.
-It was so gloomy after Marcella left for the night.
+Alex had not been able to find more artistic work and he refused to do anything else.
+It was so gloomy after Marcella used to leave for the night.
 The walls of this kitchen would close around me.
-Only the kids made me happy…until Oscar arrived.
+Only the kids made me happy…and then Oscar arrived.

 “Oscar and I would stay up late talking into the night.
-Sometimes, Marcella would join in.
+Sometimes, Marcella would even join in.
 He knew obscure poets and philosophers.
-He described God as this face he put on everything good in our evil world.
+He described God as this face he puts on everything good in our evil world.